Quick Answer

 -

 Pack a travel-sized mat spray.
-Shared mats at hotels are often cleaned infrequently.
-If you are using your own mat, a quick spritz with a natural tea tree or lavender spray keeps things fresh.
+If you are using your own mat, a quick spritz with a natural tea tree or lavender spray keeps things fresh between uses.

 -